 Beyond affecting businesses, the extraordinary circumstances we are living through are also impacting media audiences.
-Increases in online listening have already been recorded by radio stations.
+Increases in online listening have already been recorded by radio stations, and we have been staying up to date with lockdown listener habits since April and onwards, research from the first lockdown in April showed that 38% of listeners tuned in for one hour 45 minutes a day longer than during the pre-lockdown period.
 Here are a few thoughts that suggest why these higher levels of listening are set to continue:

-b.
-Working from home can be an isolating experience - radio makes people feel happier and the effect of switching the radio on is often described as like having a friend in the room c.
-Radio can be enjoyed in the background when people are doing work or other chores around the house - which creates an opportunity for relevance targeting d.
-Radio news is trusted more - at times of crisis people are likely to tune in to keep abreast of developments
+- a.
+People are more available to listen and at times when they may not normally be able to tune in (i.e. at home vs. in the office) with a 42% increase in listening at home during work hours. - b.
+Working from home can be an isolating experience radio makes people feel happier and the effect of switching the radio on is often described as like having a friend in the room, 90% agree radio keeps them in touch with the outside world and 84% say it keeps them company. - c.
+Radio can be enjoyed in the background when people are doing work or other chores around the house which creates an opportunity for relevance targeting d.
+Radio news is trusted more - at times of crisis people are likely to tune in to keep abreast of developments with a significant proportion of all listeners will turn to radio for regular updates during national emergencies (41%) and local emergencies (46%)